openshift/enhancements/enhancements/network/core-network-policies.md

 2. The Namespace Admission Controller will look at the namespace name

-3. If it starts with “openshift-” it will be treated as an OpenShift namespace (since that namespace prefix has special meaning already elsewhere in the code)
+3. If it starts with `openshift-` it will be treated as an OpenShift namespace (since that namespace prefix has special meaning already elsewhere in the code)

-  1. The namespace object will be changed to have a label applied with the name “openshift-namespace” and the value “true”
+  1. The namespace object will be changed to have a label applied with the name `security.openshift.io/openshift-namespace` and the value ''

-4. If it does not start with “openshift-” then any “openshift-namespace” label will be stripped out and can not be set
+4. If it does not start with `openshift-` then any `security.openshift.io/openshift-namespace` label will be stripped out and can not be set

 #### Applying the label at upgrade